Recognizing Outstanding Achievement in Delivering “Vision Zero” Road Traffic Injuries

-In 2012, recognizing the value of political leadership to drive road safety strategies, His Excellency Abdullah Al-Mogbel, Chairman of International Road Federation (IRF Global), instituted an annual IRF "Find A Way" Global Road Safety Award that recognizes outstanding commitment to safer roads by national, regional, or city government.
-The award is presented every year on the anniversary of the launch of the Decade of Action.
+In 2012, recognizing the value of political leadership to drive road safety strategies, His Excellency Abdullah Al-Mogbel, Chairman of International Road Federation (IRF), instituted an annual IRF “Find a Way” Global Road Safety Award that recognizes outstanding commitment to safer roads by national, regional, or city government.
+Starting in 2021, this Award is presented to one agency per IRF region.

 Caminos y Puentes Federales (Capufe), Mexico (Read Full Press Release)